MicrosoftDocs/ATADocs/ATPDocs/atp-mcas-integration.md

 ## Access Azure ATP

-Choose to continue to use Azure ATP within the Azure ATP portal, or, you can now access Azure ATP alerts and identity scoring using the Microsoft Cloud App Security portal.
+Choose to continue to use Azure ATP within the Azure ATP portal, or, you can access Azure ATP alerts and identity scoring using the Microsoft Cloud App Security portal.
 In either workflow, Azure ATP set-up and configuration tasks continue to be handled within the Azure ATP portal.

 ## Prerequisites